ergoplatform/ergodocs/docs/dev/scs/ergotree/ergotree-lang.md

 Each **type** may be associated with a list of method declarations, in which case we say the type has methods.
 The semantics of the methods is the same as in Java.
 Having an instance of some type with methods, it is possible to call methods on the instance with additional arguments.

 Each **method** can be parameterized by type variables, which can be used in the method signature.
-Because ErgoTree supports only monomorphic values, each method call is monomorphic, and all type variables are assigned to concrete types (see MethodCall typing rule in [Figure 3](typing.md)).
+Because ErgoTree supports only monomorphic values, each method call is monomorphic, and all type variables are assigned to concrete types (see MethodCall typing rule in [typing](typing.md)).

 The semantics of ErgoTree is specified by translating all its terms to a somewhat lower and simplified language, which we call Core-λ and which doesn’t have lazy operations.